Tangerine Mortgage Rates

-Accessing Tangerine Mortgage Rates
+Accessing Tangerine mortgage rates

 Unlike traditional lending institutions, Tangerine does not have any standalone branches.
 If you want to apply for a Tangerine mortgage rate directly, you'll need to contact them online or by phone.
 Alternatively, you can get in touch with a Tangerine approved mortgage broker.
 Using a mortgage broker gives you the added benefit of being able to compare mortgage rates and products between different lenders, as well as the chance to speak to an independent mortgage expert.

 If you apply for a pre-approval, fixed rates will be held for 120 days.
 If rates fall during the rate guarantee period, you could still be offered the lower rate for your mortgage.
-Once you have applied for pre-approval, you can track the status of your Tangerine mortgage application online from the comfort of your home.
+Once you have applied for a pre-approval, you can track the status of your Tangerine mortgage application online, from the comfort of your home.

 - Personal information

 - Employment information